node-ci/nci-rest-api-server/README.md

 Notes:

- - Currently destructive api methods (project removing/renaming) protected by randomly generated token which will be printed to the server log during server startup.
+ - Currently destructive api methods (project removing/renaming) protected by token which could be set at config (`http.apiAccessToken` field) or will be generated and printed to the server log during server startup.
+Client should send token as `token` field at request body.
  - Currently server respond format is only json.